Walking Holidays In Waterville

 Waterville – Golf Links ‐ Waterville

 Leaving Waterville Village follow the road to the left at the Huntsman Restaurant.
 This brings you along the cliff road.
-It is a very spectacular, pleasant walk on a fine summer's day.
+It is a very spectacular, pleasant walk.
 You have a view of the whole of Ballinskelligs Bay and Carraig Eanna, a reef of rocks less than a mile from the shore.
 Continue to the end of the road until you come to the Inny Beach, a long sandy beach alongside the Golf Course.

 Return Distance – 2 Miles